mukesh-theavatar/Blogzo/README.md

 Testing for the website will be done by both front-end and Back-end members

-# Checkout Our Another Project:
+# Checkout the another Project on MERN Stack:
 AuthorsBlog.Tech - https://github.com/mukesh-theavatar/AuthorsBlog.Tech
 A blog for authors where the solutions make the space and problem will wash out